1.1 Purpose of the call for evidence

 3. Next steps

 The deadline for responses to this call for evidence is 12 June 2017.
-Representations by email are preferable and should be sent to email@example.com.
-Alternatively, hard copies can be sent to:
+If you are interested in attending a meeting to discuss this work or would like to send a representation by email, please email firstname.lastname@example.org.
+Representations by email are preferable but hard copies can be sent to:

 Personal Tax Team